Audi’s most modest TT 1.8 coupe shows how being little means you can get away with a lot

 Having two cars isn’t exactly cheap, but at least cars like the Audi TT 1.8 help make your wallet’s hole a little less tunnel-sized.

-The fourth-gen TT has been here in Singapore since 2015, but now is the first time we’re seeing the least expensive, least powerful model, namely the TT 1.8 TFSI.
+The third-gen TT has been here in Singapore since 2015, but now is the first time we’re seeing the least expensive, least powerful model, namely the TT 1.8 TFSI.
 As the entry level model, it’s $30k cheaper than the TT 2.0, which has 50hp more, plus quattro and does 0-100km/h in only 5.9 seconds.

 On paper, helmsmen looking for an involving drive should opt for the 2.0, but as we’ve found in many Audis – such as the A5 2.0 Coupe – it’s often the lesser, non-quattro models that deliver bigger bang for your buck.